Setting up Support

 Examination Deadlines

-If you have a disability or specific learning difficulty and need arrangements for your examinations and discussed your needs with Disability & Inclusion in advance of the published examination deadlines.
+If you have a disability or specific learning difficulty and require arrangements for your examinations, these need to have been discussed with Disability & Inclusion in advance of the published examination deadlines.
 Depending on the arrangements you feel you need, you may be required to provide evidence to support your request.

 Support after the Published Deadlines